Kubin2001/SDL2FrameWork/README.md

  - Warning when name collision is created in ui element addition
  - New Interaction box function that return status and immidetly sets it to true to prevent manual reset
  - A lot of comments for functions

+ 1.03
+ - New function to scan font and create json file from scratch
+ - Texture manager now no longer can load textures with the same name
+ - UI automaticaly loads its required textures